plain-solutions-gmbh/kirby-form-block-suite/README.md

 ## Email templating

-Since Version 4.3.6 you can set the templates for outgoing emails like this:
+You can set the templates for outgoing emails like this:

 ```php
 'microman.formblock' => [